Starting a New Club

 Club Review Board

 The Club Review Board meets weekly during the year to discuss new groups.
 The board is comprised of eight student clubs and two advisors – the student clubs are rotated each semester and chosen at random per category.
-In addition, the two advisors are comprised of the Assistant Director for Campus Life and the Director of Clubs and Organizations for Student Government.
+In addition, the two advisors are comprised of the Assistant Director for Campus Life and the Center for Campus Life Graduate Assistant.